Astryns/Seraph/README.md

 # Seraph
-FASTEST DISCORD SERVER NUKER 2023 Open Source!!
+Fastest discord server nuker 2023
 # How to run
 1. Download the latest version of python from https://www.python.org (MAKE SURE YOU ADD TO PATH)
 2. Download the source code for seraph at https://github.com/Astryns/Seraph/archive/refs/heads/main.zip OR press the green "code" button then "Download ZIP"